Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Introduction

 \section{Introduction}

-While most neural network architectures adopt a fully connected network between units of successive layers, it has been long recognized that network connectivity plays a fundamental role in the model, not only reducing the number of parameters but also leading to a more accurate model or to faster learning~\cite{pruningSurvey1993, pruningSurvey}.
-This finding has recently reemerged in the context of deep neural networks, and while classic architectures such as ResNet~\cite{ResNets} and BERT~\cite{BERT} have millions of parameters that must be learned, recent works indicate that only a small fraction is necessary for the model to attain a similar performance under an equivalent training effort~\cite{pruningSurvey}.
+While most neural network architectures adopt a fully connected network between units of successive layers, it has been long recognized that the network's connectivity plays a fundamental role in the model, not only reducing the number of parameters but also leading to a more accurate model or to faster learning~\citep{pruningSurvey1993, pruningSurvey}.
+This finding has recently reemerged in the context of deep neural networks, and while classic architectures such as ResNet~\citep{ResNets} and BERT~\citep{BERT} have millions of parameters that must be learned, recent works indicate that only a small fraction of them are necessary for the model to attain a similar performance under an equivalent training effort~\citep{pruningSurvey}.
+Finding the right sparse network connectivity that yields similar performance is known as {\it network pruning}~\citep{pruningSurvey1993, pruningSurvey}.

+Most works on network pruning consider deep neural network models, given their large number of connections.
+However, connectivity patterns also play a fundamental role even on simple two-layer networks such as Restricted Boltzmann Machine (RBM).
+The RBM is a simple energy-based model for unsupervised learning.
+Originally designed for sample generation, it has been since applied to a myriad of tasks.
+The Boltzmann machines were inspired by physics models and their advancement as a powerful tool was recognized by this year's Nobel Prize in Physics (along with Hopfield networks)~\citep{nobel}.

-Most works on leveraging network connectivity to improve the model focus on deep neural networks or large scale networks.
-However, connectivity patterns play a fundamental role even on simple two-layer networks such as Restricted Boltzmann Machines (RBMs).
-While the reduction on the absolute number of parameters may be small, recent works observe that an effective connectivity pattern can still yield superior learning curves, learning faster and better~\cite{SET_mocanu, selfAnonymous}.
-In fact, the connectivity of an RBM can be interpreted as a hyperparameter that influences its performance, just as the number of neurons (another hyperparameter) in its hidden layer~\cite{fischer2014trainingRBMintro, iRBM}.
+While the reduction in the absolute number of parameters in an RBM may be small, recent works observe that an effective connectivity pattern can yield superior learning curves, allowing the model to learn faster and better~\citep{SET_mocanu, selfAnonymous}.
+In fact, the connectivity of an RBM can be interpreted as a hyperparameter that influences its performance, just as the number of neurons (another hyperparameter) in its hidden layer~\citep{fischer2014trainingRBMintro, iRBM}.